cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.go.md

 - *Type:* *string

-UUID of certificate (ID from MTLS certificate store).
+Specify the UUID of the certificate (ID from MTLS certificate store).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_settings#id ZeroTrustGatewaySettings#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#id ZeroTrustGatewaySettings#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.